RNIB-MediaAndCulture/MetaVerse_Accessibility/Use_cases.md

 Communicate with other users or software agents through a range of possible communication channels including spoken language, sign language, text, drawings, facial expression, dance etc.
 #### Potential accessibility barriers

 ### Create Avatar

 #### Potential accessibility barriers

+### Copy object
+Create a copy of an object from a virtual space or exhibition.
+This associates a copy with the users avatar but leave a copy in the virtual space or exhibition.
+####

 ### Discuss
 Communicate with one or more users or software agents about an object or subject.
 Communication can be through a range of possible communication channels including spoken language, sign language, text, drawings, facial expression, dance etc. The object or topic should be available as a reference.
+#### Potential accessibility barriers

+### Drop
+Place an object in a virtual space or exhibition.
+This disassociates it with the user's avatar and places it in the virtual space or exhibition.
+#### Potential accessibility barriers

+### Interact
+Perform an action on an interactable object.
+The user will need to be able to understand what they can do with the object and how they do it.
+#### Potential accessibility barriers

+### Pick-up
+Take an object from a virtual space or exhibition.
+This removes it from the virtual space or exhibition and associates it with the user's avatar.
 #### Potential accessibility barriers

 ### Search a collection